Sel Roti | Crispy Fried Sweet Bread From Sikkim

 Procedure -

-• Wash and soak the rice overnight and the next day drain the water.
+• Wash and soak the rice overnight, and the next day, drain the water.

-• In a blender, add the drained rice, ghee, cardamom powder and sugar and blend it to a smooth paste.
+• In a blender, add the drained rice, ghee, cardamom powder, and sugar and blend them to a smooth paste.
 Add water little by little so that you get a thick batter.

 Blending rice making paste in a blender